Learning Fair Models without Sensitive Attributes: A Generative Approach: Experiments

 \subsection{Impact of Relevant Features}

-To answer RQ3, we explore the impact of relevant features on FiarWS and the results are shown in Table~\ref{Impact_rel}.
-Note that we choose to evaluate the quality of $A$ so we follow the experiments in Table~\ref{main_result} with different relevant features.
-In Table~\ref{Impact_rel}, \textbf{Random} means that we randomly select features as relevant features. \textbf{Top-1} uses the most-effective relevant feature, i.e., we report the one that achieves the highest performance when treated as relevant features. \textbf{Noisy} randomly replaces one attribute in the original $X^r$ with irrelevant ones. \textbf{GM} follows Table~\ref{main_result} to obtain the protected groups via Gaussian Mixture Model on the raw relevant features.
-Note that Random, Noisy and GM all utilize three relevant features.
-Hyperparameters for all these methods are found via grid search, and the experiments are conducted 5 times.
-All these methods are trained on the FairWS model with different relevant features.
-We can observe that FairwS can also learn information about the sensitive attributes even with the noisy relevant features.
+In this section, to answer \textbf{RQ3}, we explore the impact of the quality of relevant features on FiarWS.
+To get relevant features of different quality, we consider the following variants of FairWS: \begin{itemize}[leftmargin=*] \item \textbf{Random}: We randomly select a set of relevant features with the same number of attributes with FairWS. \item \textbf{Top-1}: It includes the most-effective relevant features.
+We test all candidate relevant features and select the one which achieves the highest performance by regularizing a classifier based on Equation (10), and report its performance. \item \textbf{Noisy}: It contains features randomly selected from both highly relevant features and irrelevant features.
+In implementation, we replace one attribute in the highly relevant features e.g. age, relation and marital status with one irrelevant features. \end{itemize}

+We first evaluate the quality of $\mathbf{A}$ under different choices of relevant features and report the results in Table~\ref{Impact_rel}.
+In the table, GM means applying Gaussian Mixture on raw relevant features and we consider it as the baseline or reference result for our analysis.
+For a fair comparison, Random, Noisy and Top-1 are three selection methods for relevant features and we use them to select three relevant features.
+Then, we utilize the selected relevant features from these methods to train the FairWS model.
+We only conduct an experiment on Adult because Adult is the only dataset which has tabular attributes with clear semantic meaning and requires our prior knowledge to select relevant features; while the other two datasets have texts and features, which make it difficult to control the experiment.
+The results on Adult are shown in Table~\ref{Impact_rel}.
+From the table, we can observe that FairwS can also learn information about the sensitive attributes even with noisy relevant features.
 Comparing FairWS with Top-1, we can find that sensitive information in one feature is limited but FairWS can utilize a set of relevant features to learn sensitive information automatically and achieve great performance.

+Furthermore, we conduct experiments to explore the impact of relevant features in terms of accuracy and fairness metrics.
+The results are shown in Table~\ref{rel_fair}.
+We make the following observation: \begin{itemize}[leftmargin=*] \item Firstly, comparing Noisy with FairWS, with noisy relevant features where we randomly replace one highly relevant features with other features, our model can help to train a fair classifier with a little drop in accuracy.
+Also, in comparison with \textbf{Random}, training our models based on a random selection of features can efficiently extract sensitive information to regularize the MLP classifier.
+It can achieve similar results on fairness metrics with more drops in accuracy.
+It shows that FairRF can cope with little domain knowledge scenarios. \item In comparison with Top-1, FairWS still shows great improvement.
+It further proves the ability of FairWS to extract sensitive information from a set of relevant features and sensitive information in one feature is limited. \end{itemize}